 Figure 5.
-UMAP of single-cell data from 1000 PBMCs (2), colored by predicted cell types.
+UMAP of single-cell data from 8393 liver cells (MacParland et al., 2018 ), colored by predicted cell types.

 Clustering is performed using the graph-based Leiden algorithm.

 Cell-type prediction is traditionally performed on clusters of cells.
-This has the disadvantage that errors in clustering, or simply too coarsely-grained clustering, can lead to imprecise annotations.
+However, this has the disadvantage that errors in clustering, or simply too coarsely-grained clusters, can lead to imprecise annotations.
 QIAGEN CLC Single Cell Analysis Module provides a cell classifier that annotates individual cells.
-The classifier has been trained on large single-cell projects from human and mouse, classified according to the QIAGEN Cell Ontology.
+The classifier has been trained on large single-cell projects from human and mouse experiments, annotated with the QIAGEN Cell Ontology.

-The plot editor offers expression analysis tools, tools for manual annotation and many visualization options.
+The plot editor enables expression analysis, manual annotation and has many visualization options.

-Manual cell type annotation can be performed with just a few clicks by using the Lasso tool.
+Manual annotation can be performed with just a few clicks by using the Lasso tool.
 Comprehensive filtering and selection options make it easy to select the correct cells.

-Differential gene expression between pairs of selected clusters or between a cluster and the rest of the cells can be quickly revealed using the UMAP or tSNE plot editor and visualized in the form of various expression plots (volcano plot, heat map, dot plot, etc.).
-Differential gene expression can be used for GO analysis, helping to guide additional manual cluster annotation.
+Differential gene expression between pairs of selected clusters or between a cluster and the rest of the cells can be quickly launched using the UMAP or tSNE plot editor and the expression of these genes can be visualized in the form of various expression plots (volcano plot, heat map, dot plot, violin plot).
+Differential gene expression can be used for GO analysis, guiding additional manual cluster annotation.
 Pathway analysis can be performed by uploading differential gene expression results to QIAGEN Ingenuity Pathway Analysis (IPA).

-Figure 8.
-Dot plot of data where cell types were predicted using our pre-trained classifier.
+Figure 7.
+Heat Map, Dot Plot and Violin Plot of data where cell types were predicted using our pre-trained classifier.

-The toolbox offers prebuilt workflows for easy execution from either FASTQ or an expression matrix.
-The workflow is designed to perform most of the possible steps in the analysis.
+The toolbox offers prebuilt workflows for easy execution from either FASTQ or clonotypes and/or expression matrix.
+The workflows are designed to perform most of the possible steps in the analysis.

-Figure 9.
+Figure 10.
 A workflow example starting from an expression matrix.
-This workflow produces UMAP plots annotated with automatically predicted cell types and clusters.
-The workflow also outputs a Dot Plot and Heat Map showing the expression of highly variable genes in each cell type and each cluster.
+This workflow produces a UMAP plot annotated with automatically predicted cell types and clusters.
+The workflow also outputs a Dot Plot, Heat Map, and Violin Plot showing the expression of highly variable genes in each cell